CED Stone Inspiring Beautiful Landscapes

 “I wanted to create a place to spend time in the heart of the garden whatever the weather and to be able to alter its appearance.”

-CED Stone Group are pleased to be supplying the aggregate and pebbles to the lower tier, which also sees the use of fern trees due to their unpredictable shapes and shadows.
+CED Stone Group are pleased to have supplied the aggregate and pebbles to the lower tier, which also sees the use of fern trees due to their unpredictable shapes and shadows.
 The planting throughout the entire scheme is perennial heavy with mostly fresh whites, greens and pinks forming the majority of the colour.